druckdev/gpx-find-shortest-path/README.md

 ## `utils.py`

-This is utils library containing some of the core functionality like the `build_graph()` as well as some very basic helper functions that are not used (anymore) but could be useful in different scenarios.
+This is a utils library containing some of the core functionality like the `build_graph()` as well as some very basic helper functions that are not used (anymore) but could be useful in different scenarios.